python/cpython/Doc/howto/urllib2.rst

 default handlers will handle some of these responses for you (for example, if the response is a "redirection" that requests the client fetch the document from a different URL, urllib will handle that for you).
-For those it can't handle, urlopen will raise an ``HTTPError``.
+For those it can't handle, urlopen will raise an :exc:`HTTPError`.
 Typical errors include '404' (page not found), '403' (request forbidden), and '401' (authentication required).

 See section 10 of RFC 2616 for a reference on all the HTTP error codes.

-The ``HTTPError`` instance raised will have an integer 'code' attribute, which corresponds to the error sent by the server.
+The :exc:`HTTPError` instance raised will have an integer 'code' attribute, which corresponds to the error sent by the server.

 Error Codes